himanshu864/DevObs/Artificial Intelligence.md

 **Components**
 1. **Knowledge base**: centralized repository of information, organized facts, heuristics, etc.
 2. **Inference Engine**: Acquires and manipulates knowledge from knowledge base to arrive at a particular solution.
-3. User Interface: Enables user to interact with knowledge base.
+3. **User Interface**: Enables user to interact with knowledge base.

 ## Knowledge Types